bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 field, and implementers must be extremely careful to ensure that operations do not leak any secret information.
-Using ephemeral private scalars for each operation (ideally, limiting the use of each private scalar to one single operation) is an effective measure to reduce the impact of side-channel attacks.
+Using ephemeral private scalars for each operation (ideally, limiting the use of each private scalar to one single operation) can reduce the impact of side-channel attacks.
 However, this might not be possible for many applications of Diffie-Hellman key agreement.

-In the future quantum computers will render the discrete logarithm problem easy on all abelian groups through Schor's algorithm.
-Data intended to remain confidential for significantly extended periods of time SHOULD NOT be protected with any elliptic curve, finite field, or factorization based primitive.
+In the future quantum computers may render the discrete logarithm problem easy on all abelian groups through Shor's algorithm.
+Data intended to remain confidential for significantly extended periods of time SHOULD NOT be protected with any primitive based on the hardness of factoring or the discrete log problem (elliptic curve or finite field).

 --- back